UCL-ARC/Submitty-ARC-Guide/docs/instructor/index.rst

 Generate grades
 ---------------

-The next step adds the marks to Moodle's worksheet, applying any penalty for late submissions.
+The next step adds the marks to Moodle's worksheet.

 The command to add the marks to the worksheet is as follows:

 .. code-block:: bash

-   local$ grades-generate "Grades-CourseCode_YY-YY-Coursework X title-id.csv" results.csv -g -d "Sunday, 20 March 2022, 11:00 PM"
+   local$ grades-generate "Grades-CourseCode_YY-YY-Coursework X title-id.csv" results.csv

 This file will merge the ``results.csv`` obtained before with the worksheet.
 It does it into two files, with late submission penalties and without them.
+The CS department takes care of the late submissions penalty, so we only need to care about the ``nopenalty.csv`` file.

 .. _Grades summary: https://submitty.org/instructor/course_settings/rainbow_grades/#grades-summaries
 .. _second marking: https://www.ucl.ac.uk/academic-manual/chapters/chapter-4-assessment-framework-taught-programmes/section-7-marking-moderation#7.6_